pmjones/php-styler/README-CUSTOM.md

 );
 ```

-Then invoke the `php-styler apply` command to make sure it works without errors.
+Then invoke the `php-styler preview` command to make sure it works without errors.

 ## Method Overrides